Partial-Wave Unitarity Bounds on Higher-Dimensional Operators from 2-to-$N$ Scattering: Introduction

 Positivity bounds in the SMEFT have been extensively studied in recent years~\cite{Zhang:2018shp, Bellazzini:2018paj, Remmen:2019cyz, Remmen:2020vts, Bonnefoy:2020yee, Fuks:2020ujk, Gu:2020ldn, Davighi:2021osh, Li:2022rag, Ghosh:2022qqq, Chen:2023bhu, Gu:2023emi, Chala:2023xjy}.
 For instance, it was shown in~\cite{Zhang:2018shp} that applying positivity constraints to the parameter space of dimension-8 operators relevant to anomalous quartic gauge couplings excludes approximately 98\% of the experimentally allowed region.
 However, such positivity bounds can only restrict the Wilson coefficients to a convex hull in the parameter space, and typically they apply to the 2-to-2 scattering amplitudes.
 In contrast, partial-wave unitarity bounds play a complementary role by providing the upper limits on the Wilson coefficients~\cite{Chen:2023bhu}.
 Perturbative partial-wave unitarity bounds for dimension-6 SMEFT operators have been studied extensively in e.g.~\cite{Baur:1987mt, Gounaris:1995ed, Layssac:1993vfp, Giudice:2007fh, Corbett:2014ora, Corbett:2017qgl}, all focusing on the 2-to-2 scattering processes.
 However, for operators of dimension higher than six, many of them contain more than four fields, and their leading contributions naturally appear in scattering amplitudes involving more than four external particles.
 In such cases, it becomes necessary to extend the analysis of partial-wave unitarity to general 2-to-$N$ scattering processes.
 For instance, an upper bound on the scale responsible for neutrino mass generation can be derived from the scaling of the cross sections of 2-to-$N$ processes~\cite{Maltoni:2001dc}, while the analysis only relies on the $J=0$ partial wave.
+Similar result is obtained from the scattering of one neutrino and $N$ Goldstone to themselves in Ref.~\cite{Ekhterachian:2021rkx}, by generalizing the unitatiry bound for the scattering of $N$ scalars of different species in~\cite{Chang:2019vez}.
 Furthermore, the $J=0$ unitarity bounds on the EFT operators from the scattering process $VV\to hhh$ were also studied~\cite{Kilian:2018bhs}.
 Until recent years, the partial-wave amplitude basis was constructed~\cite{Jiang:2020rwz}, and the partial-wave unitarity bounds for SMEFT operators beyond dimension six were studied using 2-to-3 scattering processes~\cite{Bresciani:2025toe}, where a list of 2-to-3 partial-wave helicity amplitudes (of the lowest mass dimension) was also provided explicitly.
 Recently, the authors of ~\cite{Bresciani:2025toe} also derived the unitarily bound and compared with the positivity point in axion-like particle EFT up to dimension-8~\cite{Bresciani:2025ojh}.

 More technically, the study of generalized 2-to-$N$ partial-wave amplitudes has been relatively limited, mainly due to the following two challenges.
 First, unlike the 2-to-2 case, where the partial-wave basis of massless particles is constructed using the well-known Wigner $d$-functions, the general local on-shell amplitude basis for 2-to-$N$ processes was not known until recently.
 This challenge was addressed in~\cite{Jiang:2020rwz}, where a method based on the action of the Casimir operator of the Poincaré group was introduced.
 Second, for general 2-to-$N$ scattering, the partial-wave basis can be degenerate for a given total angular momentum $J$.
 Consequently, obtaining an orthogonal set of basis EFT amplitudes and determining their normalization requires performing the full $N$-body phase space integration analytically.